juychen/juychen.github.io/docs/4_Batch/BatchNextflow.md

 ## Create result S3 Bucket

-Remember that have a S3 bucket that keeps the results in ${BUCKET_NAME_RESULTS}.
+Remember that you have an S3 bucket that keeps the results in ${BUCKET_NAME_RESULTS}.

 ```shell
 echo ${BUCKET_NAME_RESULTS}
 nextflow-spot-batch-result-20033-1587976463
 ```

-Here we would like to depoly another bucket to store the temporary files that AWS batch need to run in AWS Batch
+Here we would like to deploy another bucket to store the temporary files that AWS batch need to run in AWS Batch

 ```shell
 export BUCKET_NAME_TEMP=nextflow-spot-batch-temp-${RANDOM}-$(date +%s)